 As you search for potential clients in the consideration stage, you should keep your entire range of products or services top-of-mind.
 That way, you’ll be able to examine the various ways in which they might meet the different needs of different prospects.
 Once you shift into selling mode during the decision stage, however, you’ll want to limit your focus to the solution that provides the best fit.

 Not every company will be a good match for your product or service.
-Doing some initial online research to weed out buyers who are less likely to want, need or be able to afford what you’re selling will let you focus your time around the most promising leads.
+Doing some initial online research to weed out buyers who are less likely to want, need or be able to meet your price point, frees you (and your team) up to focus on the most promising leads.

-As we’ve discussed, B2B selling activities are largely concerned with building relationships and proving your solution’s ROI to business customers.
+As we’ve discussed, the B2B sales model is largely concerned with building relationships and proving your solution’s ROI to business customers.

 That means you’ll need to promote your product or service from a rational perspective by demonstrating how it translates directly into practical advantages like: